thorfriisphd-rgb/GSIMA/README.md

 **Siwek et al. (2025) → pairwise biochemical-difference interaction encoding**
 **GSIMA → cassette-specific aggregation and cross-taxon biochemical-conservation analysis**

-The Grantham polarity scale and SWING biochemical-encoding principle provide the physicochemical and methodological foundations of GSIMA, while its aggregation strategy, cross-taxon statistic, classification threshold, and falsification framework are specific to GSIMA.
+The Grantham polarity scale and SWING biochemical-encoding principle provide the physicochemical and methodological foundations of GSIMA, while its aggregation strategy, cross-taxon statistic, classification threshold, and internal-control framework are specific to GSIMA.

 ### SWING citation